Toccoa River water in Fannin County Georgia

 Best flows

 Use RiverReports and USGS 03558000 near Dial for upper-river discharge.
-Stable or gently falling water is best; high, stained, or storm-driven water should push the day toward banks only, a separate tailwater check, or another river.
+Stable or gently falling water is best.
+High, stained, or storm-driven water should push the day toward banks only, a separate tailwater check, or another river.

-When to skip
+When to leave

 Skip the Toccoa plan when the delayed-harvest rule window is unclear, water is rising or muddy, private-land boundaries are uncertain, storms are building, or Blue Ridge Dam releases are the real driver for the reach you intend to fish.